opendocsg/slw-judgments-backfill/2010_SGHC_366/report.md

 _Criminal Law_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 25 of 2010 was allowed by the Court of Appeal on 18 April 2012.
-See [2012] SGCA 26.]
+See <span class="citation">[2012] SGCA 26</span>.]

 21 December 2010